Outline

 Louis Leakey and Mary Leakey inspect the Paranthropus boisei jaw bone.

 It was Louis Leakey who advanced the hypothesis that humans originated in Africa.
-This bold assumption has been fully confirmed: today, the theory of the African origin of man is dominant in the scientific community.
-This is confirmed by numerous findings all over the planet, as well as by genetic studies.
-Only the most evil fans of esoteric, racist, and nationalist movements dare to reject the scientific theory.
-But who is nowadays interested in the opinion of such poorly educated representatives of Homo sapiens?
+This bold assertion overwhelmingly confirmed, establishing the theory of the African origin of man as the prevailing view in the scientific community.
+Numerous findings across the globe, along with extensive genetic studies, support this theory.
+Today, only the most misguided advocates of esoteric, racist, and nationalist movements would dare to challenge this scientific consensus.
+Fortunately, their opinions hold little weight in the broader discourse surrounding human evolution.

 The Olduvai Gorge Museum

-Much of what was found in the Olduvai Gorge can be seen in the museum, located within the Ngorongoro Conservation Area on the edge of Olduvai itself.
-It was opened in the 1970s by Mary Leakey.
-2018, the museum was completely rebuilt and expanded with new exhibits, and artifacts from other African excavation sites were added.
-The museum exhibit is enhanced with beautiful modern displays showing scenes from the lives of the first people.
+Much of what is discovered in the Olduvai Gorge can viewed at the museum located within the Ngorongoro Conservation Area, right at the edge of Olduvai itself.
+Established in the 1970s by Mary Leakey, the museum underwent significant renovations; in 2018, completely rebuilt and expanded to include new exhibits and artefacts from other African excavation sites.
+The museum’s presentation is enhanced with stunning modern displays that depict scenes from the lives of early humans.

-The museum complex deserves attention; it is built like the traditional Maasai boma, a circular village with semi-circular dwellings.
-It refers to the architecture of the tribal people inhabiting the land nearby.
-You can learn more about the unusual traditions and modern but, in many aspects, prehistoric life of Africa’s most famous tribe in our feature article on Masaai.
+The museum complex itself is noteworthy, designed to resemble a traditional Maasai boma, which is a circular village with semi-circular dwellings.
+This architectural style reflects the heritage of the tribal people who inhabit the surrounding area.
+Visitors can also learn about the unique traditions and modern, yet often prehistoric, aspects of the lives of Africa’s most famous tribe in our feature article on the Maasai.

 Upper part of Turkana Boy, the most complete skeleton of Homo ergaster